 Sales outside the United States, primarily to Russia, Japan, Mexico, South Korea, Canada, Taiwan and China, accounted for approximately 21% of the Plan Sponsor's total net sales for the fiscal quarter ended March 29, 2009.
 Its international activities expose the Plan Sponsor to risks not faced by companies that limit themselves to sales in the United States only.
 One significant risk is that the international operations may be affected by import restrictions and tariffs, other trade protection measures, and import or export licensing requirements.
 For example, in 2008, exports to Japan from the Plan Sponsor's processing plant in Wisconsin were suspended, as were exports to South Korea from its Colorado plant and to Russia from one of its pork production plants.
 In April 2009, Russia halted imports from the Plan Sponsor's pork facility in Louisville, Kentucky.
-The future financial performance of the Plan Sponsor will depend significantly on economic, political and social conditions in the Plan Sponsor's international activities associated with the Plan Sponsor's international activities include:
+The future financial performance of the Plan Sponsor will depend significantly on economic, political and social conditions in the Plan Sponsor's and JBS S.A.'s principal export markets (the European Union, Russia, the United States, Japan, Mexico, Canada, Taiwan, China and the Middle East).
+Other risks associated with the Plan Sponsor's international activities include:

-- changes in foreign currency exchange rates and inflation in the foreign countries in which the Plan Sponsor operates; - exchange controls; - changes in a specific country's or region's political or economic conditions, particularly in emerging markets; - potentially negative consequences from changes in regulatory requirements; - difficulties and costs associated with complying with, and enforcing remedies under, a wide variety of complex international laws, treaties, and regulations, including, without limitation, the Foreign Corrupt Practices Act; - tax rates that may exceed those in the United States and earnings that may be subject to withholding requirements and incremental taxes upon repatriation; - potentially negative consequences from changes in tax laws; and

-• distribution costs, disruptions in shipping or reduced availability of freight transportation.
+- changes in foreign currency exchange rates and inflation in the foreign countries in which the Plan Sponsor operates; - exchange controls; - changes in a specific country's or region's political or economic conditions, particularly in emerging markets; - potentially negative consequences from changes in regulatory requirements; - difficulties and costs associated with complying with, and enforcing remedies under, a wide variety of complex international laws, treaties, and regulations, including, without limitation, the Foreign Corrupt Practices Act; - tax rates that may exceed those in the United States and earnings that may be subject to withholding requirements and incremental taxes upon repatriation; - potentially negative consequences from changes in tax laws; and distribution costs, disruptions in shipping or reduced availability of freight transportation.